2006 United States House of Representatives elections in Wisconsin

 The 2006 congressional elections in Wisconsin were held on November 7, 2006, to determine who would represent the state of Wisconsin in the United States House of Representatives.
 Representatives were elected for two-year terms; those elected served in the 110th Congress from January 3, 2007, until January 3, 2009.
 The election coincided with the 2006 U.S. senatorial election and the 2006 Wisconsin gubernatorial election.

-Wisconsin has eight seats in the House, apportioned according to the 2000 United States Census.
+Wisconsin had eight seats in the House, apportioned according to the 2000 United States census.
 Its 2006-2007 congressional delegation consisted of four Democrats and four Republicans.
 That changed after the 2006 congressional elections in Wisconsin when the open 8th congressional district formerly held by Republican Mark Green, was won by Democratic Representative Steve Kagen.

+Wisconsin was one of seven states in which the party that won the state's popular vote did not win a majority of seats in 2006, the other states being Indiana, Nevada, Michigan, Ohio, Iowa, and New Mexico.

 Overview

 District 1

 Incumbent Republican Congressman Paul Ryan has represented this swing district in southeast Wisconsin since his initial election in 1998.
 Though this district only barely went to President George W. Bush in 2004, defeating Congressman Ryan was not a priority for the Democratic Party, and the Democratic nominee was former Janesville City Councilman and perennial candidate Jeff Thomas, whom Ryan was able to handily beat, even in an unfavorable election year for Republicans.